cloud-bulldozer/benchmark-operator/docs/sysbench.md

 The `pin_node` parameter allows to place the sysbench pod on a specific node, using the `hostname` label.

+The `storageclass` and `storagesize` options can be set to have sysbench run on a particular StorageClass volume.
+If `storageclass` is not provided, sysbench runs on an `emptyDir` volume by default.

+With the `fileio` test, you can define parameters for the `prepare`, `run` and `cleanup` steps independently, using `prepare_parameters`, `run_parameters`, and `cleanup_parameters` respectively.
+The `parameters` option is a global set of parameters each step inherits, but can be overriden.
+To disable a value from `parameters` within `<prepare/run/cleanup>_parameters`, simply set the value to `null`.

 Note: please ensure you set 0 for other workloads if editing the [cr.yaml](../config/samples/sysbench/cr.yaml) file otherwise